ida5428/ascii-text-banner/README.md

 ## Features
 - Render text into ASCII art
 - Optional scrolling effect
-- Upcoming features: file output and support for multiple built-in and custom fonts!
+- Upcoming feature: support for multiple built-in and custom fonts!

 ## Dependencies
 - A C++17 (or newer) compiler